adambard/learnxinyminutes-docs/ansible.html.markdown

 #### Module - this is name for an logical program (usaly python) that consume proper JSON input and return proper output :)
 This program perform certain task/action (like manage Amazon instances, execute shell command, any of your program).
+The simplest module is called `ping` - it just returns a JSON with `pong` message and ansible variables.
 Example: Module:shell - a module that executes shell command on a delegated host(s).
 Example: Module:file - performs file operations (stat, link, dir, ...)